jedisct1/d8code/README.md

 # d8code

-Encode binary data as a UTF-8 string that compresses efficiently.
+Encode binary data as a UTF-8 string that may compress efficiently.

 It may be an interesting alternative to base64 and hex encoding to inline WebAssembly code in a Javascript module.